gKushagra/Student-Catalog/README.md

 # Student-Catalog
-A web application in which Admin can Add, Access, Modify and Remove a current student’s record.
+Web Application to store student’s information- ID, First and Last Name, e-Mail, Mobile, Courses & GPA.

-The database stores students’ ID, First Name, Last Name, E-mail, Mobile, GPA and Courses in which they are enrolled.
+1. Admin can Access, Modify and Remove a student’s record.
+The database is implemented in MySQL.

-Each record is accessed using ID which is unique to each student.
+2. Each record can be accessed using ID which is unique to each student.
+Admin can retrieve all records sorted GPA wise.

-Once you retrieve the data, it is stored in an ArrayList.
+3. Login authentication for Admin.
+Also, building Android application for Student Catalog using Android Studio.

-Technologies used: Java 8, JDBC, JSP, MySQL 5, Tomcat 7, Eclipse JEE
+Technologies/Tools: Java, JSP, Servlets, MySQL, Bootstrap, Tomcat, Eclipse, Android Studio